-Among the 4 cases, Cases B and D can be considered two extremes; Case B has the strongest large-scale forcing (having the least number of circles in Fig. 13), and the error growth in second half of the 24 hours is mainly dominated by large-scale flow dynamics, while Case D is dominated by disorganized thermal convection with the weakest large scale forcing (most number of green circles

-597 in Fig. 13).
-In Case B, the total RMDTE continues to increase through 18 hours of forecast, in the first 598 half mainly through rapid growth of small-scale errors and upscale transfer, and in the second half as 599 a result of both upscale transfer and large-scale error growth in association with the large-scale 600 dynamic system.
-For Case D, because of the general lack of organization of scattered convective cells 601 into larger mesoscale convective systems, the upscale transfer of γ - and β -scale errors to α -scale is 602 less, not enough to create a significant peak in the early morning as in other cases; the α -scale error 603 increases mainly as a result of steady and generic growth of α -scale error itself, resulting in a 604 monotonic curve that is less dependent on the precipitation diurnal cycle as in other cases.
+Among the four cases, Cases B and D can be considered two extremes; Case B has the strongest large-scale forcing (having the least number of circles in Fig. 13), and the error growth in second half of the 24 h is mainly dominated by large-scale flow dynamics, while Case D is dominated by disorganized thermal convection with the weakest large scale forcing (most number of green circles in Fig. 13).
+In Case B, the total RMDTE continues to increase through 18 h of forecast, in the first half mainly through rapid growth of small-scale errors and upscale transfer, and in the second half as a result of both upscale transfer and large-scale error growth in association with the large-scale dynamic system.
+For Case D, because of the general lack of organization of scattered convective cells into larger mesoscale convective systems, the upscale transfer of $\gamma$ - and $\beta$ -scale errors to $\alpha$ scale is less, not enough to create a significant peak in the early morning as in other cases; the $\alpha$ -scale error increases mainly as a result of steady and generic growth of $\alpha$ -scale error itself, resulting in a monotonic curve that is less dependent on the precipitation diurnal cycle as in other cases.